 What’s in it for me?

 Good question.
 The benefits of employing Messenger Chatbots are numerous.
-Here are a couple of ways in which you could use a Messenger bot to improve your business processes.
+Here are a couple of ways to use a Messenger bot to improve your business processes.

 Your users are already chatting on Facebook.
 That’s where you bait them in.
-You don’t have to make the effort to send them to an external site or a different application (which they may not even want to download in the first place).
+You don’t have to make an effort to send them to an external site or a different application (which they may not even want to download in the first place).
 Make it easy.
 Comfortable.
-Minimize the effort that they need to put in to reach you and you’ve got yourself a winning strategy.
+Minimize the effort that they need to put in to reach you, and you’ve got yourself a winning strategy.

 You even qualify leads, using the decision node to find out whether they fit certain criteria.

-Your Messenger bots can collect customer preference data, based on their conversations with the users.
-Now, using this information, they can curate marketing messages, offers, promotional messages and content relevant to the users’ interests.
+Your Facebook bots can collect customer preference data, based on their conversations with the users.
+Now, using this information, they can curate marketing messages, offers, promotional messages, and content relevant to the users’ interests.

 Personalized content and offers are more powerful than average marketing messages.
 Messenger chatbots help you employ this with ease.

-Messenger Chatbots boast phenomenal ORs and CTRs.
-On average, Messenger chats have Open Rates of 70-80% and Click-Through Rates well above 20%, whereas emails can expect achieve 5-10% open rates.
-Send them content that interests them enough and they will take action.
+Facebook Chatbots boast phenomenal ORs and CTRs.
+On average, Messenger chats have Open Rates of 70-80% and Click-Through Rates well above 20%, whereas emails can expect to achieve 5-10% open rates.
+Send them content that interests them enough, and they will take action.

-One of the biggest advantages of deploying a bot on Messenger — notifications are obvious.
+One of the most signaficant advantages of deploying a bot on Messenger — notifications are obvious.
 The chances of readers missing out on what you have to say are tremendously reduced.
-And you can thank Facebook Messenger's 'in-your-face' style of sending notifications for that.
+And you can thank Facebook Messenger's in-your-face style of sending notifications for that.

 If your users have conversations with your Messenger chatbots on their phones (quite likely), you’re in luck.
 Facebook Messenger sends out notifications that are the absolute opposite of subtlety.
 And clearly, it’s working.
 The Open Rates and Click-Through Rates above make that quite obvious.